Taste Guide: Mezcal Cask

 First of all, it is striking that mezcal cask maturation or finishing gives the whisky a high degree of recognition.
 For people who are not so familiar with the taste of mezcal, we recommend to taste a mezcal at the same time as the whisky and being surprised at how clearly you recognise the mezcal in the smell and taste of the whisky.

-First of all, there is the noticeable earthy mezcal wood smoke note, which competes for dominance with the ashy maritime peat smoke note of a Kilchoman whisky.
-At first, this can be perceived as somewhat disturbing, but in the best case, as for example with the Uniquely Islay Release, both combine to create a completely new smoke tone for Kilchoman, which then goes more in the barbecue direction.
+On the nose, there is the noticeable earthy mezcal wood smoke note, which competes for dominance with the ashy maritime peat smoke note of a Kilchoman whisky.
+This may initially seem somewhat jarring, but in most cases the two combine to form a smoky tone entirely new to Kilchoman, which then leans more towards a barbecue-like character.

 .